OgulcanCelik/OgulcanCelik/README.md

 - 🔭 I’m currently working on a developing Machine Learning based real-time applications with Electron.js, Python, Redis and more
 - 🌱 I’m currently learning Redis, ZMQ and other message brokers
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun facts: I love playing co-op games and pet dogs
+- ⚡ Fun facts: I love playing co-op games and peting dogs

 ### Languages and Tools: